V-Sekai/world/00_basic_tooling.md

 The creation of virtual worlds necessitates specific software.
 We utilize:

 1. **Godot Engine**: An open-source game engine renowned for its power and versatility, supporting both 2D and 3D games as well as interactive experiences.
+Supports WebRTC and ENet.
 2. **Blender**: A comprehensive, free, and open-source 3D creation suite that caters to all aspects of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing, and motion tracking.

 ## File Formats